chiheb22/Building-a-Highly-Available-Scalable-Environment-for-Web-Application/README.md

 - Configure the load balancer in the Web and Application Tiers to distribute traffic evenly.
 ### Security Considerations
 - Review and customize the security groups and network ACLs to meet your specific security requirements.

-## 🤝 Contributing
-Contributions are Welcome!
-Please read my Contributing Guidelines to get started with contributing to this project.

-## 📄 License
-This project is licensed under the MIT License.